Table of Contents Show

 There are rose quarts or Moonstone-type-looking pieces of sea glass on this beach.
 Finding larger pieces on a crowded beach can get a bit difficult since most local vendors hunt for the glass to sell to tourists.

 Newport is a coast in southern California.
 There are many beaches in Newport including Crystal Cove State Park, Aliso Beach, Laguna Beach, and Newport Beach itself.

 Crystal Cove is a great place to hunt for Sea Glass.
 Many people from around LA come to Newport beaches to surf.

 It is dangerous to swim here because of the high-riding waves.
 But because of these high waves, this coast has beautiful glassy pebbles from the north to the south.
 They are usually hidden in the sand and need to be dug out while on a hunt.

 All the beaches where you can find sea glass are easily accessible.
-These beaches usually are recreation centers and have parks around the beaches.
+These beaches are usually recreation centers and have parks around them.
 So when you do go sea glass hunting, you can make a day out of it!
 See the small town around the beaches you’re going to or shop in the tourist shops where you can find sea glass and seashell jewelry products.

 There is no shortage of beaches in California.
 Go for a great vacation and spend one day collecting these coolest co-created man-nature creations.
-The California State Water Resources hav done a great job in keeping these water clean for visitors.
+The California State Water Resources have done a great job keeping this water clean for visitors.